Shravya-Manety/artificial_intelligence/search_algorithms/README.md

 convention, we will use North (N), East (E), South (S), West (W) as shown above to describe motions from one cell to another.
 In the above example, Z elevation in the North West corner of the map is 10, and Z elevation in the South East corner is 14.
-To help us distinguish between your three algorithm implementations, you must follow the following conventions for computing operational path length:
+To help us distinguish between your three algorithm implementations, follow the following conventions for computing operational path length:

 - Breadth-first search (BFS)